memgraph/docs/docs/how-to-guides/replication.md

    REPLICA instance 1 is called REP1, its replication mode is SYNC, and it is located at IP address `172.17.0.3.` with port `10000`.

-   When the REPLICA instance is running in SYNC mode, the MAIN instance will not commit a transaction until all REPLICA instances running in the SYNC mode confirm they have received the same transaction.
-SYNC mode prioritizes data consistency but has no tolerance for any network failures.
+   When the REPLICA instance is running in SYNC mode, after committing a transaction the MAIN instance will communicate send the changes to all REPLICA instances running in SYNC mode and wait until it receives a response or that a timeout is reached. <br/>
+   In case of timeout, it will return an error indicating to the user that he should check the status of the REPLICAS as there might be a network/hardware issue.

    If you used any port other than `10000` while demoting a REPLICA instance, you will need to specify it like this: "172.17.0.3:5000"